This call is for Visual Artists living and/or working in

 Artists that are able to convey in their proposal the following criteria will be prioritized:

-● artist is living and working in Newfoundland & Labrador
+● professional visual artist, living and working in Newfoundland & Labrador with previous residency experience

 ● evidence of a commitment to an art practice with a developed and professional approach to their work

-● the ambition and experimentation inherent in the application and proposal
+● Ambition and experimentation inherent in the application and proposal

 ● proposal authentically centres the site and surrounding areas